 During the First Three Weeks of the Semester

-If the class has 30 students enrolled already, we can't add you to the class.
+If the class has 30 students enrolled, we can’t add any more students to the class.

-Get the professor's signature on the form indicating his or her permission for you to register.
+Get the professor’s signature on the form indicating his/her permission for you to register.

-Immediately after receiving the instructor's endorsement, take the completed form to the General Education office, CAS 200 (the white, two-story building across from Taper Hall).
+Immediately after receiving the instructor’s signature, take the form to the General Education office, CAS 200 (the white, two-story building across from Taper Hall).

-If your request is approved by the General Education office as well as the faculty member, you will be given departmental clearance.
+If your request is approved by our office and the course instructor, you will be given departmental clearance.

-* Note: The submission of an endorsed Add/Drop form to the General Education office does not guarantee admission into the class.
+Note: The submission of an endorsed Add/Drop form to the General Education office does not guarantee admission into the class.
 Permission to add an ARLT class is much easier to grant during the first or second week of the semester than it is during the third.
+Our office will try to contact students within 24 hours after receiving the add/drop form.
+ARLT 100 is only available to freshman and sophomores.
+Juniors and seniors must take ARLT 101.
+ARLT 105g is only available to first-semester freshmen at USC.

 These courses focus on the analysis of local, national, and international problems and students development of the analytical and critical skills necessary for understanding a broad range of social questions.
 Students co-register in linked sections of the Writing Program and attend an evening lecture series on social issues.
 The goals of the linkage are to convey the idea that writing is an integral part of learning and thinking, and to provide a broad-based, shared experience for entering students.
 For additional enrollment information, see the Schedule of Classes.